Choose the right diet for you!

-Choosing the right foods to eat has become extremely complex, controversial and confusing for most people.
-With promises coming from every angle of the food pyramid, from paleo to vegetarian to vegan to being gluten and dairy-free, making healthy food choices has become more confusing than ever!
+Choosing the right foods has become extremely complex, controversial, and confusing for most people.
+With promises coming from every angle of the food pyramid, from paleo to vegetarian to vegan to gluten- and dairy-free, making healthy choices has become more confusing than ever!

-In this article, I will describe the very simple and basic rules of eating according to nature’s harvest and your body type.
-Then, I will show you how to identify the superfoods that are right for your body type this winter when you might need them the most.
+In this article, I will describe very simple, basic rules of eating according to nature’s harvest and your body type.
+Then, I will show you how to identify superfoods for your body type this winter, when you might need them most.

 Winter is governed by air, and is cold and dry.
-All body types should eat more nourishing and warming foods such as soups, grains and steamed veggies found on the Winter Grocery List.
-These foods are higher in proteins and fats, which have the purpose of insulating the body during the cold months.
+During winter, all body types should eat more nourishing and warming foods, such as soups, grains, and steamed veggies, found on the Winter Grocery List.
+These foods are higher in proteins and fats, which insulate the body during cold months.

-Spring is governed by earth and water, and is usually quite wet and muddy with rain or snow-melt.
-All body types should eat more light and dry foods such as berries, sprouts and greens found on the Spring Grocery List to combat the heaviness and congestion that spring can bring.
+Spring is governed by earth and water, and is usually quite wet and muddy from rain or snowmelt.
+During spring, all body types should eat more light and dry foods, such as berries, sprouts, and greens, found on the Spring Grocery List, to combat the heaviness and congestion that spring can bring.

-Summer is governed by fire, and is, generally, hot and fiery.
-All body types should eat more cooling foods such as salads, smoothies and fresh fruit found on the Summer Grocery List to stay cool, calm and hydrated in the heat of the summer.
+Summer is governed by fire, and is generally hot and fiery.
+During summer, all body types should eat more cooling foods, such as salads, smoothies, and fresh fruit, found on the Summer Grocery List, to stay cool, calm, and hydrated in the heat.

-Fortunately, nature’s harvest of warming, higher protein and fatty foods in the winter help to balance its cold and dry extremes.
-After winter, nature harvests sprouts, berries and leafy greens to antidote the congestive tendencies of spring, and then cooling fruits and veggies in the summer to balance out the heat.
-Eating off of the seasonal grocery lists provides the perfect antidote for the extremes of each season to keep each body type balanced.
+Fortunately, nature’s harvest of warming, higher-protein and -fat foods in winter helps balance its cold and dry extremes.
+After winter, nature harvests sprouts, berries, and leafy greens to antidote the congestive tendencies of spring, and then cooling fruits and veggies in summer to balance out the heat.
+Eating off of the seasonal grocery lists provides the perfect antidote for the extremes of each season, keeping each body type balanced.

-Ayurvedic Eating Rule #2: Adjusting For Your Primary Body Type
+Ayurvedic Eating Rule #2: Adjust for Your Primary Body Type

-While each body type should change their diet for all three growing seasons or harvest, they must also emphasize seasonal eating during the season of their predominant or primary body type.
-Vata types in the winter, pitta types in the summer and kapha types in the spring must pay more attention to eating seasonally.
+While each body type should change their diet for all three growing seasons or harvests, they must especially emphasize seasonal eating during the season of their predominant or primary body type.
+Vata types in winter, pitta types in summer, and kapha types in spring must pay more attention to eating seasonally.
 Here are the rules:

-- During the winter, cold and dry vata types must eat more strictly off the Winter Grocery List of warming and insulating foods to stay nourished and balanced.
+- During winter, cold, dry vata types must eat more strictly off the Winter Grocery List of warming, insulating foods to stay nourished and balanced.

-- During the spring, easygoing kapha types must strictly follow the decongesting Spring Grocery List to antidote the tendency to gain weight, hold onto water and become congested.
+- During spring, easygoing kapha types must strictly follow the decongesting Spring Grocery List to antidote the tendency to gain weight, hold onto water, and become congested.

-- During the summer, hot and fiery pitta types must be extra strict to eat off the Summer Grocery List to stay cool and calm.
+- During summer, hot, fiery pitta types must be extra strict to eat off the Summer Grocery List to stay cool and calm.

-Ayurvedic Eating Rule #3: Identify The Superfood Season For Your Body Type
+Ayurvedic Eating Rule #3: Identify Superfood Season for Your Body Type

 When you are in the season that correlates with your primary body type, such as winter if you are primarily vata, all the foods on the Winter Grocery List with an asterisk are going to be superfoods.
-The foods with asterisks on each of the grocery lists are the foods that are primarily grown in that season.
+The foods with asterisks on each grocery list are the foods primarily grown in that season.
 The foods with asterisks will have more therapeutic qualities for the related body type during that season.

-Ayurvedic Eating Rule #4: Identify The Winter Superfoods For Your Body Type
+Ayurvedic Eating Rule #4: Identify Winter Superfoods for Your Body Type

 Vata types are more sensitive to stress, which is processed through the intestines.
 This makes intestinal health and elimination a weak link for vata types.
 Winter superfoods for vata will provide more healthy fats to combat stress and support intestinal function.

-While all the foods on the Winter Grocery List with an asterisk are superfoods for vata body types, there are a handful that really shine.
+While all foods on the Winter Grocery List with an asterisk are superfoods for vata, there are a handful that really shine.
 Vata types should make an effort to eat more of the following winter superfoods during the cold winter months:

 - Animal proteins are very acidic in nature, and thus drive high-quality proteins and fats deep into the tissues storage sites.
-The acidity allows this to happen somewhat more efficiently compared to plant-based proteins, which are more alkaline.
+The acidity allows this to happen more efficiently than plant-based proteins, which are more alkaline.